-If a business is in a situation where they need customers quickly, then they need social media and other digital advertising platform that will perform quickly.
+If a business is in a situation where they need customers quickly, then they need social media and other digital advertising platforms that will perform quickly.
 This is where social media advertising could help accelerate that process.
 There is no shortage of advertising options.
 And, generally speaking, social media advertising is still low cost – and many times, easier to measure – when compared to traditional advertising outlets (such as TV/Radio/Billboards).

 There are countless re-targeting options available that make social media advertising a strong way to stay in front of prospects who are in the consideration phase.

 The juncture of the two